chaara-dev/Whitelist-Bot/README.md

 + Add some way to update the whitelist_message.txt from a command without needing to directly access the file

-- "cry about it" onmessage response dead server
--   1/50 chance of replying or something, and X hours cooldown after

 + DM applicant with details when accepted/denied

 + custom profile picture/banner